Point of Sale

 For example, Anthony’s Coal Fired Pizza, a restaurant with multiple locations in the eastern U.S., used a data-driven loyalty program to track guest preferences and bring 1,800 lapsed customers back into the restaurant.
 Anthony’s used its free WiFi service to collect customer information during the login process (with permission), and then fed this data into its rewards platform to enrich its guest profiles.

 “By combining timely and relevant communication with a rewards program, we’re getting better performance and value from our customer communications,” Skip Kimpel, VP Information Technology, Anthony’s Coal Fired Pizza, said in a statement published in Hospitality Technology.

 Creating a memorable customer experience is both an art and a science – but ultimately, it’s about making your customers feel special.
 A great loyalty program uses data to tell you more about your guests so you can reward them in ways that are meaningful to them.

 Gamification, communication, and customization – these are the ingredients of a restaurant loyalty program that will keep customers coming through your door, ordering online, and increasing their spending.
 Use technology to drive customer loyalty, and you may be able to kick your customer marketing strategy into overdrive.

 And now you’ve got the scoop on restaurant customer loyalty programs, you can move forward on creating your very own loyalty program.

 Looking for the right tech to get your loyalty program off the ground?
-Check out TouchBistro Loyalty to see how our solution can help your restaurant increase revenue.
+Check out TouchBistro Loyalty to see how our solution can help your restaurant increase revenue and drive repeat business.